 Services that are covered for you What you must pay when you get these services Prosthetic and orthotic devices and related supplies Devices (other than dental) that replace all or part of a body part or function.
 These include but are not limited to testing, fitting, or training in the use of prosthetic and orthotic devices; as well as: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
 Includes certain supplies related to prosthetic and orthotic devices, and repair and/or replacement of prosthetic and orthotic devices.
 Also includes some coverage following cataract removal or cataract surgery - see Vision Care later in this section for more detail.
 0% or 20% of the cost for Medicare-covered prosthetic and orthotic devices.
-0% or 20% of the cost for related Medicare-covered supplies.
+0% or 20% of the cost for related Medicare- covered supplies.
 May require prior authorization.
 Pulmonary rehabilitation services Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and an order for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.
-0% or 20% of the cost for each Medicare-covered pulmonary rehabilitation services visit.
+0% or 20% of the cost for each Medicare- covered pulmonary rehabilitation services visit.
 Your cost depends on your level of Medicaid eligibility.
 May require prior authorization Remote access technologies Members have access to a nursing hotline that is available 24/7. \$0 copay for visits using the nurse hotline benefit.

-Services that are covered for you What you must pay when you get these services Screening and counseling to reduce alcohol misuse There is no We cover one alcohol misuse screening for adults with Medicare (including pregnant women) who misuse alcohol but aren't alcohol dependent. coinsurance, copayment, or deductible for the If you screen positive for alcohol misuse, you can get up to 4 brief face-to-face counseling sessions per year (if you're competent and alert during counseling) provided by a qualified primary care doctor or practitioner in a primary care setting.
-Medicare-covered screening and counseling to reduce alcohol misuse preventive benefit.
+Services that are covered for you What you must pay when you get these services Screening and counseling to reduce alcohol misuse There is no We cover one alcohol misuse screening for adults with coinsurance, Medicare (including pregnant women) who misuse copayment, or alcohol but aren't alcohol dependent. deductible for the If you screen positive for alcohol misuse, you can get Medicare-covered up to 4 brief face-to-face counseling sessions per year screening and (if you're competent and alert during counseling) counseling to reduce provided by a qualified primary care doctor or alcohol misuse practitioner in a primary care setting. preventive benefit.

-Screening for lung cancer with low dose computed tomography (LDCT)

-For qualified individuals, a LDCT is covered every 12 months.

-Eligible members are: people aged 50 - 77 years who have no signs or symptoms of lung cancer, but who have a history of tobacco smoking of at least 20 packyears and who currently smoke or have quit smoking within the last 15 years, who receive an order for LDCT during a lung cancer screening counseling and shared decision making visit that meets the Medicare criteria for such visits and be furnished by a physician or qualified non-physician practitioner.
+Services that are covered for you What you must pay when you get these services Screening for lung cancer with low dose computed tomography (LDCT) For qualified individuals, a LDCT is covered every 12 months.
+Eligible members are: people aged 50 - 77 years who have no signs or symptoms of lung cancer, but who have a history of tobacco smoking of at least 20 pack-years and who currently smoke or have quit smoking within the last 15 years, who receive an order for LDCT during a lung cancer screening counseling and shared decision making visit that meets the Medicare criteria for such visits and be furnished by a physician or qualified non-physician practitioner.
 For LDCT lung cancer screenings after the initial LDCT screening: the member must receive an order for LDCT lung cancer screening, which may be furnished during any appropriate visit with a physician or qualified non-physician practitioner.
 If a physician or qualified non-physician practitioner elects to provide a lung cancer screening counseling and shared decision-making visit for subsequent lung cancer screenings with LDCT, the visit must meet the Medicare criteria for such visits.
 There is no coinsurance, copayment, or deductible for the Medicare covered counseling and shared decision-making visit or for the LDCT.